rastamhadi/ansible-tuto/README.md

 * [Ruud Kamphuis](https://github.com/ruudk)
 * [Victor Boivie](https://github.com/boivie)

-I've been using Ansible almost since it's birth, but I learned a lot in the process of writing it.
+I've been using Ansible almost since its birth, but I learned a lot in the process of writing it.
 If you want to jump in, it's a great way to learn, feel free to add your contributions.

-The chapters being written live in the [writing](https://github.com/leucos/ansible-tuto/tree/writing) branch.
+The chapters are being written live in the [writing](https://github.com/leucos/ansible-tuto/tree/writing) branch.

 If you have ideas on topics that would require a chapter, please open a PR.

-I'm also open on pairing for writing chapters.
+I'm also open to pairing for writing chapters.
 Drop me a note if you're interested.

 If you make changes or add chapters, please fill the `test/expectations`